Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 The Concept of Redemption

 The concept of redemption is mostly an unfamiliar one in modern culture.
 Therefore, a little background information about the principle and purpose of redemption may be helpful.
-Hopefully, it will inspire a bit of revelation and excitement as we see how this plays out in our own personal application of this lesson.

 “You have sold yourselves for nothing, And you shall be redeemed without money.”